mjsomair/jenkins-shared-library/README.md

+# Work in progress ...

 # Jenkins Shared Library : Artifactory + gitflow + SonarQube #

-This library provides a set (hopefully complete) of globals centered around JFrog Artifactory to automate end-to-end CI/CD process with declarative Jenkins pipelines.
+This library provides a set (hopefully complete) of globals centered around JFrog Artifactory to automate end-to-end CI/CD process with Jenkins pipelines.
 It assumes you are following the gitflow process for source code management.

 Required Jenkins plugins: